 Sports, news and special programming were also an important part of the CBS strategy for the new season

-CBS won the 1972-1973 season (which according to official Nielsen figures ran from September 11th, 1972 to April 22nd, 1973) with a 19.8 rating, ahead of NBC’s 19.1 rating and far ahead of ABC’s 17.5 rating .
-Of the eight new shows premiering on CBS during the fall of 1972, exactly half — Anna & the King, The Sandy Duncan Show, The New Bill Cosby Show and Bridget Loves Bernie — would not return for the 1973-1974 season.
-What’s more, Anna & the King and The Sandy Duncan Show didn’t even last a full season.
-On the other hand, the four shows that did first season would all go on to run for six seasons or more: Maude and The Bob Newhart Show both ended in 1978, The Waltons ran until 1981 and M*A*S*H was on the air until 1983.
+The 1972-1973 TV season ran from Monday, September 11th, 1972 to Sunday, April 22nd, 1973.
+CBS won the season with a 19.8 Nielsen rating, better than NBC’s 19.1 rating and far ahead of ABC’s 17.5 rating .
+Of the eight new shows CBS debuted in the fall, exactly half — Anna & The King, The Sandy Duncan Show, The New Bill Cosby Show and Bridget Loves Bernie — were cancelled.
+Neither Anna & The King and The Sandy Duncan Show lasted the full season.
+On the other hand, the four shows that did first season would all go on to run for six seasons or more: Maude and The Bob Newhart Show both ended in 1978, The Waltons ran until 1981, and M*A*S*H was on the air until 1983.
 In that respect, the schedule that debuted in September 1972 was a success.
-How much of that success was due to the fall preview, the jingle, the slogan, the print and on-air promotion is impossible to know.
+How much of that success was due to the fall preview, the jingle, the slogan, the print, and on-air promotion is impossible to know.

 4 “Today’s Highlights.”
 Chicago Tribune.
 3 Sep.
 1972: N1.